-[Update: Launched in India] Nokia 2.3 launches with Android One based on Android 9 Pie and a microUSB port
+[Update 2: Launched in US] Nokia 2.3 launches with Android One based on Android 9 Pie and a microUSB port

 Following the launch of the Nokia 6.2 and Nokia 7.2 at IFA 2019, HMD Global is back at it again with a new budget-centric device.
 At a recent event in Egypt, the company announced the new Nokia 2.3 an Android One device running Android 9 Pie out of the box.
 The device features a 6.2-inch HD+ display, a dual-camera setup on the back and it boasts of some impressive AI features.